kharchenkolab/Baysor/README.md

   - `lifespan`: number of iterations the given component exists.
 The maximal `lifespan` is clipped proportionally to the total number of iterations.
 Components with a short lifespan likely correspond to noise.

 Visualization:
 - ***segmentation_polygons.json***: polygons used for visualization in GeoJSON format.
-In the case of 3D segmentation, it is an array of GeoJSON polygons per z-plane, as well as "joint" polygons. *Shown only if `--save-polygons=geojson` is set*.
+In the case of 3D segmentation, it is an array of GeoJSON polygons per z-plane, as well as "2d" polygons.
 - ***segmentation_diagnostics.html***: visualization of the algorithm QC. *Shown only when `-p` is set.*
 - ***segmentation_borders.html***: visualization of cell borders for the dataset colored by local gene expression composition (first part) and molecule clusters (second part). *Shown only when `-p` is set.*